eliotcochrane/eliotcochrane.github.io/_posts/2023-11-14-preseason-wax.md

 **Flatness** - Using something like a flat bar or a 90° ruler to check for a flat base.
 If there are any large convex or concave shapes, have the ski stone ground by a professional technician.

 **Edges** - Check for any burrs or nicks in the edge.
 A diamond stone can smooth out any rough spots found on the ski.
-In severe cases, using an file and guide may be the best route and smoothing it on over the length of the ski.
+In severe cases, using a file and guide may be the best route and smoothing it on over the length of the ski.
 Any major burrs and nicks not taken out before the waxing may damage the waxing iron.

 ![File on a guide with clamp](/assets/img/guide-file-side.jpeg) *Photo: File ready to be used on an aluminum guide.*

 ### Wax Soak

 Even with the summer wax providing protection against the elements and also against damage, the wax is impenetrable.
-Storage wax will not be enough to keep the skis from "drying out".
-Even at the world cup level where keeping the conditions in tip top shape is absolutely necessary, they are waxing the skis throughout the summer.
-But for the simple folk like us, it won't make a different when we get on snow.
+Storage wax will not be enough to keep the skis from "drying out."
+Even at the World Cup level where keeping the conditions in tip-top shape is absolutely necessary, they are waxing the skis throughout the summer.
+But for the simple folk like us, it won't make a difference when we get on snow.

-Apply a universal glide wax and and let it cool for 3+ hours.
+Apply a universal glide wax and let it cool for 3+ hours.
 Scrape and brush as though it were a regular wax session.
 Repeat 2 or 3 times to give the base the juice that it needs to glide.

 ![Swix universal ski wax](/assets/img/universal-wax-side-angle.jpeg) *Photo: Swix's universal ski wax.*

 ### Priming The Base

 To really lock in that universal glide wax, we will use different variations of waxes to make the ski more versatile in all conditions.
 For the next step, we will be waxing the ski about 6 times with scraping.
 Brushing is optional.

 * Warm-Temp
     1. Wax → Scrape